oyieroyier/typescript-brad-traversy/README.md

 3. Uncomment the `outDir` property of the tsconfig file and choose which directory you want your compiled files to be in.

+4. Watch all the TS files using the `tsc --watch` command or `tsc -w` command.
+That way you won't need to recompile the code each time.